ibm-cloud-docs/openwhisk/openwhisk_reference.md

 {: #openwhisk_entities_fullyqual}

 The fully qualified name of an entity is `/namespaceName[/packageName]/entityName`.
-Notice that `/` is used to delimit Namespaces, Packages, and entities.
+Notice that `/` is used to delimit Namespaces, packages, and entities.
 Also, Namespaces must be prefixed with a `/`.

 For convenience, the Namespace can be left off if it is the user's *default namespace*.